 Other manufacturers of talc-based health products have also recently switched to using cornstarch rather than talc.
 The scientific evidence for the link between both ovarian cancer and mesothelioma and talc-based products has been contradictory.
 Johnson & Johnson may insist that the science backs up their refutation that their products are safe, but leaked communication coming from within Johnson & Johnson indicates that the company was aware that there were traces of asbestos in talc many years ago.

 How much have talc manufacturers covered up its carcinogenic properties?

-There is a similarity between a possible cover up of potential health dangers from a widely used and promoted product by Johnson & Johnson with other well known products used for years before successful legal action led to their removal from commercial use.
-In the last two years, there have been growing numbers of lawsuits aimed at the manufacturers of Zantac, a heartburn and GERD medication and Monsanto’s Roundup, a weedkiller.
-It may also be recalled just how difficult it was for tobacco manufacturers to be brought to account for the carcinogenic properties of substances contained in tobacco.
+There is a similarity between a possible cover-up of potential health dangers from a widely used and promoted product by Johnson & Johnson with other well-known products used for years before successful legal action led to their removal from commercial use.
+In the last two years, there have been growing numbers of lawsuits aimed at the manufacturers of Zantac, a heartburn and GERD medication, and Monsanto’s Roundup, a weedkiller.
+It may also be recalled just how difficult it was for tobacco manufacturers to be brought to account the carcinogenic properties of substances contained in tobacco.

 You have the right to sue a company if its product caused you to suffer

 If you have a strong suspicion that your health has been seriously compromised by prolonged exposure to a talc-based product, you should contact the Diaz Law Firm as soon as possible to discuss your legal options in light of other recent and impending successful cases against Johnson & Johnson.
 You may have grounds to claim compensation.